Mir Mohtesham Ali Khan

 Mir Mohtesham Ali Khan is a professional bodybuilder.
 He earned multiple national and international titles.
 The highest title he won was Silver medal in Mr. World Body Building Championship, in the heavyweight category (90+ kg).

 Early life

 He was born in Hyderabad, India.
-He is the son of Mir Abul Mani Khan and Afsara Begum, Mohtesham studied at Aliya High School and Shadan College before completing his engineering degree in the Indo-British Academy.
+He is the son of Mir Abul Mani Khan and Afsar Begum, Mohtesham studied at Aliya High School and Shadan College before completing his engineering degree in the Indo-British Academy.